Frequently Asked Questions

 Q: How much time daily is recommended?

-A: About half an hour of study, half an hour or less spent in meditation, and a few minutes for the evening review.
+A: Time spent in meditation and esoteric study varies by a student's place on the arc of training.
+In general, 10-15 minutes of meditation and 15-30 minutes of study are required.
 When you are ill or have visitors, your rhythm may be interrupted; but it can easily be re-established.
-When the time comes every few months to write the answers to the questions posed in the lesson, you may need to spend more than half an hour on the study portion.
+When the time comes every few months to write the answers to the questions posed in the lesson or to address the questions for a written report, you may need to spend more than half an hour on the study portion.
+We highly recommend that each day you spend a few minutes jotting down ideas in your journal so that, when it is time to write your report, most of the insights and experiences are readily available.

 Q: I have definite psychic tendencies.
 Is that a help or a hindrance?